 Real-time Action Versus After the Fact

 Security solutions working with raw data (network packets, endpoint protection) have the ability to take action in real-time when a threat is detected.
-This action could be a quarantine of a file, block of an IP or issuing a re-authenticate request.
+This action could be a quarantine of a file, block of an IP, or issuing a re-authenticate request.

 Another aspect of this issue is forensics: some attacks are easy to discover, but some attacks are very difficult, leaving only subtle hints that anything wrong had occurred, even when using advanced machine learning algorithms.
-In this case, a security analyst, will probably want to further diagnose the alert.
+In this case, a security analyst will probably want to further diagnose the alert.
 But, unfortunately, some of these diagnostic activities lose their edge the longer you wait (e.g., scanning endpoint memory) and some are even impossible (e.g., issuing a multi-factor challenge).

 While using log-based security analytics solutions are tempting due to low cost and wide coverage, there are pitfalls.
 They cannot stop zero-day vulnerabilities and advanced attacks will usually go undetected in logs.
 For these purposes, to achieve decent protection, you should look to include network inspection and endpoint protection tools for the full picture and context you need.
-Once you have good protection of the core assets in your organization, logs are good way of augmenting existing coverage.
+Once you have a good protection of the core assets in your organization, logs are a good way of augmenting existing coverage.

 1. Pass-the-Hash detection is a difficult task.
 Even DPI inspection has the potential of missing a trained attacker using custom attack tools that know how to camouflage his activities